ringcentral/RingCentral.Net/README.md

 ## Installation

-Package is avaiable on NuGet: https://www.nuget.org/packages/RingCentral.Net
+Package is available on NuGet: https://www.nuget.org/packages/RingCentral.Net

 You can install it just like you install any other NuGet packages.